Churchill & the Bombing of Coventry

 There certainly have been a variety of different accounts, even supposedly by eyewitnesses, that contradict each other as to how much Winston Churchill had learned from the Boniface (later Ultra) decoders as to the main target for the German “Moonlight Sonata” air raid on the Midlands in November 1940, and when did he ascertain it.
 Whether he mistook it for a feint, with London the actual target, of whether he knew of Coventry and left it to its fate rather than compromise Britain’s ability to crack the German Enigma codes seems to depend on one’s feelings toward Churchill.…

-The facts are that Churchill, leaving for the country that night, read a despatch in his car predicting a heavy raid upon London, not Coventry.
-Declaring he would not spend the night in safety while the capital was under attack, he turned his car around and went back to Downing Street.
-Also, when the truth was known, RAF fighters were mustered to defend Coventry, but it was too little and too late.
+The facts are that Churchill, leaving for the country that night, read a despatch in his car.
+It predicted a heavy raid upon London, not Coventry.
+The PM determined not to spend the night in safety while the capital was under attack.
+He turned around and went back to Downing Street.
+Also, when the truth was known, RAF fighters were mustered to defend Coventry.
+Unfortunately, it was too little and too late.